nextflow-io/website/content/podcast/2022/ep6_introducing_channels.md

 #### nf-core/tools 2.7 release

-- A release of [nf-core/tools](https://github.com/nf-core/tools) 2.7 is underway
+- A release of [nf-core/tools](https://github.com/nf-core/tools) 2.7 is underway.
 - New features include:
     - New nf-core subworkflows subcommand for creating, removing, testing, updating, and finding subworkflows.
 More info [here](https://nf-co.re/tools/#subworkflows).
     - Every pipeline has now its own GitHub codespace template, which can be used to develop the pipeline directly in the browser.